 When Does a Fingerprint Card Suspension Occur?

 A suspension occurs when DPS discovers an individual with a fingerprint clearance card has an arrest for a precluded offense.
-For example, a cardholder facing conviction for assault will face fingerprint clearance card suspension.
-In this event, there’s minimal distinction between a denial and suspension for a good cause exception.
+For example, a cardholder facing a conviction for assault will face fingerprint clearance card suspension.
+In this event, there’s minimal distinction between denial and suspension for a good cause exception.

 There is a list of crimes that effectively immediately get your cards suspended.
 These are precluded offenses, such as drug offenses, theft, DUIs, and domestic violence.
 Then obviously, the much more severe criminal charges or convictions can lead to getting your card suspended.
-There are already a few charges or convictions that would not trigger an automatic suspension, but it’s a pretty big list.
+There are already a few charges or convictions that would not trigger an automatic suspension, but it’s a pretty extensive list.

-How to Get the Card after it’s Suspension?
+How to Get the Card after its Suspension?

 Let’s take a DUI, for example.
 Let’s say you’ve had a DUI, and you’ve only been charged.
-The DPS will suspend the card, and your only opportunity to get it back would be to file what’s called a good cause exception with the Arizona Board of Fingerprinting.
+The DPS will suspend the card, and your only opportunity to get it back would be to file a good cause exception with the Arizona Board of Fingerprinting.
 A good cause exception allows the Board of Fingerprinting to give the fingerprint card back to the cardholder.
 The good cause exception process is relatively simple.

-The board will then review all of the documents, and then they have 20 days of what’s called an expedited review.
+The board will then review all of the documents, and they have 20 days of what’s called an expedited review.
 They have those 20 days to decide whether to give the card back, or they can potentially forward it to a hearing in front of an administrative law judge.
-We’ve done at least a hundred good cause exceptions at this point, and the only time we’ve had a case forwarded to a hearing was when there was either a pending or still on probation.
+We’ve done at least a hundred good cause exceptions at this point, and the only time we’ve had a case forwarded to a hearing was when there was either a pending case or still on probation.

 Many times, if it’s very close to either signing a plea or getting dismissed, we’ll hold off on filing the good cause exception, knowing that it will bounce around and usually be denied.
 And then we have to do the whole process over again.
 So, that’s how you can get your fingerprint clearance card suspended, essentially be charged or convicted of a crime.

 Automatic Denial of Arizona Fingerprint Clearance Card

-Within 30 days after the investigation and DPS still does not know such disposition, there will be a DENIAL of fingerprint card.
+Within 30 days after the investigation, and DPS still does not know such disposition, there will be a DENIAL of the fingerprint card.
 Almost all denials still have a remedy of applying to the Board of Fingerprinting for a good cause exception.